phyrondev/openimageio/README.md

     // Create an app-global, shared cache that will persist after this
     // instance gets dropped.
     let image_cache = ImageCache::shared(
-        // Persist cache across this process.
+        // Persist cache accross this process.
         true
     );